 A network between fungi, cyanobacteria, and plants?

 Against the above described evolutionary background, the interesting question arises as to whether G. pyriformis itself can act as fungal partner to form AM.
 Unpublished results showed that Geosiphon rDNA can be PCR amplified from plant roots and bryophytes growing in the natural habitat of Geosiphon.
 However, it cannot be completely ruled out that the sensitive nested PCR approach is detecting tiny amounts of DNA from externally attached hyphae.
 Future studies at sites where the cyanobacteria symbiosis of Geosiphon never occurs will have to show, whether Geosiphon is indeed forming an AM.
 If this would be the case, a complex network of ecological importance may be imagined (Fig. 9).

 The molecular probes to screen for the occurrence of Geosiphon in the soil and plant roots had been developed, but lack of funds prevented their application.
 If Geosiphon indeed forms AM with plants, a complex network of biotic interactions would exist in the natural habitat.
 Within such a network, symbiotic Nostoc could be exchanged between Geosiphon and bryophytes, and Geosiphon could simultaneously form endosymbiosis with Nostoc and AM with plants, thus e.g. transporting and delivering N2 fixed by the cyanobacteria to the plants.
-I wish future researchers in this field a lot of success and more luck with reviewers, hopefully understanding the high potential - but also time consuming work - on this highly interesting symbiosis.
+I wish future researchers in this field a lot of success and more luck with reviewers, hopefully understanding the potential on this highly interesting symbiosis.